rexresearch.com

 works.
 The undoubted benefit of the integration of PV and water

-distillation is the highly efficient co-generation of clean water
+distillation is the highly efficient co-generation of clean

-and solar distillation).
-Moreover, working directly with
+systems (PV and solar distillation).
+Moreover, working directly

-applications.
-This strategy provides a potential possibility to
+practical applications.
+This strategy provides a potential

-consumer to a fresh water producer.
+otherwise a water consumer to a fresh water producer.

 Results